 Some showering DOs and DON’Ts:

 - Avoid washing your hair with water that’s excessively hot.
 This can cause pain and skin redness as well as dry out your hair and scalp.
 The result is hair that’s brittle and more prone to breakage.

-If you wash your hair too frequently, your hair may become dry and frizzy as a result of the natural oils being stripped away; therefore, it is important to determine how often you should wash your hair depending on hair type.
-People with thicker, oily hair may want to wash their hair more often than someone with thin, dry hair.
-In addition, those with oily hair may want to wash their hair with hotter water to get rid of sebum oil from the scalp than those with normal or dry hair.
+- Be careful not to shampoo your hair too frequently, as your hair may become dry and frizzy as a result of the natural oils being stripped away.
+People with thicker, oily hair, however, may want to wash their hair more often than people with thin, dry hair.
+This helps get rid of excess sebum oil from the scalp.

-To protect your hair, try to wash your hair in warm water instead of hot and rinse with cooler temperatures to seal moisture into your hair and prevent breakage.
-Brushing or combing wet hair should also be avoided because it can cause strands to snap and break; try detangling your hair before you step into the water and gently blot it with a towel to dry it.
+- To protect your hair, wash it in warm water instead of hot, and rinse it with cooler water.
+Brushing or combing wet hair should also be avoided, because water weakens hair bonds, causing strands to snap and break more easily when brushed.
+If possible, let your hair air-dry for five to 10 minutes and gently blot it with a towel to dry.

-If you are losing hair fast and would like to get a professional’s opinion, the Bosley Medical specialists can tell you more about the causes of your hair loss and the treatment options available to you, during a no cost, private consultation.
+If you are losing hair and would like to get a professional’s opinion, our medical specialists can help you.
+We can determine whether you have an abnormal amount of hair loss, the causes of your hair loss and the treatment options available to you.

 To learn more about your hair restoration options, download Bosley’s FREE guidebook, The Complete Book on Hair Restoration, to see how great your hair can look.
 Or schedule a free consultation with a Bosley specialist today.